Salmansaleem1-code/SobelEdgeDetector/README.md

 #C++
 Apply sobel edge detector in 4 different programming languages

-**Comparision of result is shown as seperately in comparision.docx **
+**Comparision of result is shown as seperately in comparision.docx in result folder **
 OpenCV library is used to make program runnable in c++, python and matlab.